tristanwong1188/POLYU-FYP-RAPPOR/README.md

 **# RAPPORPOLYUFYP**

-Tristan WONG's Final Year Project about RAPPOR algorithm in the Hong Kong Polytechnic University The following source code is developed by Tristan WONG based on RAPPOR algorithm
+Tristan WONG's Final Year Project about RAPPOR algorithm in the Hong Kong Polytechnic University

 ```
+The following source code is developed by Tristan WONG based on RAPPOR algorithm in 2022

 With JavaScript, capture data value on the console of a browser：

 //true return
 document.getElementsByName('q-5-dW2n')
     .forEach(radio => {